December 2024

 Format: DOWNLOADABLE PDF

-The conference takes place following the announcement in the Budget of £22.6bn in funding to support NHS services, diagnostic centres and estates, including a dedicated fund to improve GP practices, provision of 40,000 extra hospital appointments per week to cut waiting lists, and support for local health services, with at least £600m in new grant funding for adult and child social care.
+The conference also took place following the announcement in the Budget of £22.6bn in funding to support NHS services, diagnostic centres and estates, including a dedicated fund to improve GP practices, provision of 40,000 extra hospital appointments per week to cut waiting lists, and support for local health services, with at least £600m in new grant funding for adult and child social care.

-Stakeholders and policymakers will assess practicalities and priorities moving forward, looking at plans for reforming and improving patient access to primary care, including the trial of neighbourhood health centres, the return of the family doctor, using pharmacist powers to ease pressures on GPs, and increasing the proportion of NHS resources going into primary care.
+Stakeholders and policymakers assessed practicalities and priorities moving forward, looking at plans for reforming and improving patient access to primary care, including the trial of neighbourhood health centres, the return of the family doctor, using pharmacist powers to ease pressures on GPs, and increasing the proportion of NHS resources going into primary care.

 Lord Darzi’s investigation argued that GPs are managing increasingly complex care but lacking the resources and infrastructure to carry it out, and that the resourcing of primary care was being neglected in comparison to that of hospitals, with the CQC’s latest State of Health and Care report also highlighting the unprecedented pressure that the primary care workforce is experiencing.
-Delegates will discuss next steps for managing patients with multiple conditions in primary care, and the rebalancing of investment that the Health Secretary will need to consider in order to prioritise prevention and community care as the 10-year plan for the NHS is developed for publication next spring.
+Delegates discussed next steps for managing patients with multiple conditions in primary care, and the rebalancing of investment that the Health Secretary will need to consider in order to prioritise prevention and community care as the 10-year plan for the NHS is developed for publication next spring.

-We expect discussion to include options for moving toward a ‘family doctor’ style of general practice in the context of increased delivery of appointments since the pandemic, an increase in additional roles to improve care delivery and access to general practice, and challenges with appointment booking systems.
-Further discussion is expected on the practicalities of implementing neighbourhood health centres, building the evidence base, and learning from abroad to design an approach that addresses challenges around resourcing, infrastructure and staffing.
+We expected discussion to include options for moving toward a ‘family doctor’ style of general practice in the context of increased delivery of appointments since the pandemic, an increase in additional roles to improve care delivery and access to general practice, and challenges with appointment booking systems.
+Further discussion was expected on the practicalities of implementing neighbourhood health centres, building the evidence base, and learning from abroad to design an approach that addresses challenges around resourcing, infrastructure and staffing.

-Those attending will also consider the outlook for the GP contract, including options for improving the funding and resourcing of general practice and primary care, and supporting the sustainability of practices in light of concerns over the increase to national insurance employer contributions announced in the Budget, against the backdrop of a move towards a preventative healthcare model.
+Those attending also considered the outlook for the GP contract, including options for improving the funding and resourcing of general practice and primary care, and supporting the sustainability of practices in light of concerns over the increase to national insurance employer contributions announced in the Budget, against the backdrop of a move towards a preventative healthcare model.